Union Pearson Express Air Rail Link, Canada

-The Ontario Government revised the environment assessment (EA) process from three years to six months in June 2008.
-The project, however, could not progress further due to regulatory hurdles and lack of consensus as well as community opposition.
+The Ontario government revised the environment assessment (EA) process from three years to six months in June 2008.
+However, the project could not progress further due to regulatory hurdles, lack of consensus and community opposition.

-The ARL will increase mobility by providing safe and convenient transportation accessibility.
-It will provide rapid and seamless passenger service between Union Station and Pearson Airport, two major transportation hubs in Canada.
+The ARL increases mobility by providing safe and convenient transportation accessibility.
+It provides rapid and seamless passenger service between Union Station and Pearson Airport, two major transportation hubs in Canada.

-It will also eliminate about 1.2 million car trips to the airport in a year and thereby reduce the road congestion, greenhouse gas and other emissions.
+It will also eliminate approximately 1.2 million car trips to the airport in a year and thereby reduce the road congestion, greenhouse gas and other emissions.

 Infrastructure and construction of the new Canadian rail line

-The AirLINX Transit Partners consortium won a C$300m (US$299m) contract in March 2011 to build the air rail link project at Toronto.
+The AirLINX Transit Partners consortium won a C$300m ($299m) contract in March 2011 to build the air rail link project in Toronto.
 The consortium includes Aecon Construction and Materials and Dufferin Construction Company.

-The construction is expected to begin construction in spring 2012 and be completed it by the end of 2014.
-The contractual scope includes construction of 3.3km elevated guideway which connects the existing Georgetown GO Transit line with Toronto Pearson International Airport.
+The construction began in 2012.
+The contractual scope included construction of a 3.3km elevated guideway, which connects the existing Georgetown GO Transit line with Toronto Pearson International Airport.

-A new air rail link station will be built at Toronto Pearson International Airport Terminal 1.
+A new air rail link station was built at Toronto Pearson International Airport Terminal 1.

-The scope of the contract also includes multiple utility relocations and construction of crossings over three major roadways and Mimico Creek watershed.
+The scope of the contract also included multiple utility relocations and construction of crossings over three major roadways and Mimico Creek watershed.